hckr/gwgc2017/DIARY.md

 `<audio loop>` doesn't loop correctly, there is always a small gap before restart.
 Web Audio API (`window.AudioContext`) doesn't have this defect.

+## Compression is like a box of chocolates

+After I boosted the background volume up in Audacity (using "Amplify" filter), the file size dropped to 5730 bytes.
+It's a kind of magic!

 [1]: http://gynvael.coldwind.pl/?id=668#comments
 [2]: https://gist.github.com/gasman/2560551